 - In Roller och ridåer, one of Elin's paintings is suddenly sold at a gallery after it has been up for sale for years.
 This gives Elin and her daughter Judith some much needed money, and it would have been fine and good...
 Except for that the buyer is yet another mysterious elderly bearded man, who can't be tracked down!

-- Plucky Girl: While you can say that most of the girls in the series are plucky, Elin has to be the prime example.
-She runs away to make money for her family when she's eleven years old, and she also fights to become accepted into the Art Academy when she's fifteen years old.
+- Plucky Girl: While you can say that most of the girls in this series are plucky, Elin has to be the best example of the lot.
+She will become (in)famous for having run away from home to make money for her family, when she only was eleven years old.

 - Preacher's Kid: Judith was given up for adoption and spent her whole childhood with a religious family.
 Actually, her uncle (who becomes her legal guardian after her parents die in an accident) even is a priest.
 Judith is not really "Angelic", but she's not really "Diabolic" either.
 Rather, she is just a normal teenage girl.
 But that is terrible enough to her adoptive family, who are not portrayed in a positive light at all.
 So in the end, she feels that she can't fit in with them and eventually returns to her biological family.